lalesafarzade/The-VBA-of-Wall-Street/README.md

 ## Instructions

-1. Download the .bas file and the alphabetical_testing.xlsx
+1. Find the .bas file and download the alphabetical_testing.xlsx
 1. Open the excel file
 2. Hold down the ALT + F11 keys to open the Microsoft Visual Basic for Applications window.
 3. Click Insert > Module